smlavine/tmp/SETUP.md

 yourself.
 Make sure you've created a file at ```data/index.html```.

 ---
-TODO: continue writing this as I go.
+TODO: continue writing this as I write the service.